-FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$10,227.73
+FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$2,374.91

-Auditors determined that the District inaccurately reported the student data for 14 students for FY2018, FY2019 and FY2020.
-Specifically, auditors found that five students were reported with incorrect enrollment dates, three preschool students were reported with an incorrect 100th day, two pre-school students were reported but not eligible for funding, two students had not attended the District, and finally, two students had an incorrectly reported FTE.
-In addition, three of the students that had data reported incorrectly were also funded with a SPED category.
-As a result of these errors, the District's ADM was overreported by 1.7053.
-As a result, the District was overfunded by \$10,227.73 in Basic State Aid.
+Auditors determined that the District inaccurately reported the student data for five students for FY2018, FY2019 and FY2020.
+Specifically, auditors found that four students had an incorrectly reported FTE and one student had 10 consecutive unexcused absences.
+As a result of these errors, the District's ADM was overreported by 0.34 and the District was overfunded by \$2,374.91 in Basic State Aid.
 According to A.R.S. § 15-915, ADE needs to recover these monies from the District.